Constant tension & inner restlessness · Psychological support

 Do I need therapy, or is counselling enough?

 That depends on your concern.
 If it is about regulation in everyday life, about stress, exhaustion and blocks to doing without an illness that needs treatment, psychological counselling is the right frame.
 If deeper traumatic strain or a clinical diagnosis is in the foreground, that belongs in psychotherapeutic treatment.
-In the intro call we clarify openly together what fits you.
+In the intro call we clarify together what fits you.

 How quickly will I notice a change?